-We assess the performance of the model by looking, in Figure 23, at the standard deviation of log GDP per capita for the whole world between 1950-2017.
-Despite this not being a targeted moment, the model does a nice job replicating the initial increase and subsequent decline in inequality across countries.
+We assess the performance of the model by looking, in panel (c) of 18, at the standard deviation of log GDP per capita for the whole world between 1950-2017.
+Despite this not being a targeted moment, the model does a nice job of replicating the initial increase and subsequent decline in inequality across countries.
 The level of inequality is smaller in the model economy since we assume that countries were identical in 1690.
 It would not be difficult to add initial differences in the level of technology to account for cross-country income differences in 1690.